stevewoolley/weather/spa/README.md

 ```
 Will generate the required artifacts for deployment to a host.

-### Example: Deploy to S3 bucket for static hosting
+### Example: Deploy to AWS S3 bucket for static hosting
+*Assuming aws cli tools are installed.*
 ```bash
 cd $PROJECT_DIRECTORY/spa/build
 aws s3 sync . s3://YOUR_BUCKET_FOR_HOSTING --acl public-read